 60) Armorik Whisky (From the pioneer in French Whisky)

 Eddu Whiskey is from the Breton area of northern France.
-The word “Edu” means Buckwheat in the local French dialect of Brittany which makes sense since it’s the only buckwheat whiskey in the world.
+The word “Edu” means Buckwheat in Brittany’s local French dittany.

 OTHER EAU DE VIE:

-If hard liquor is served as a predinner drink, it’s usually served with ice to water it down.
-Or as an ingredient in a cocktail to reduce it’s alcohol content.
+If hard liquor is served as a pre-dinner drink, it’s usually served with ice to water it down.
+Or as an ingredient in a cocktail to reduce its alcohol content.
+Here are a few that have a high alcohol content but can be served as an aperitif if it is served in a cocktail.

 62) Gin